-Merkur’s original Eye of Horus slot is something of a cult classic amongst high variance slots fans thanks to its tough maths model and eye-catching design (excuse the pun).
-Since its release in 2016 a number of sequels have followed, including Jakckpot King and Megaways™.
-This latest version from Blueprint is perhaps the most unusual of the lot, thanks to its 4 reel set design, though not the first game to use this feature this year.
-We’ve seen it a few times, perhaps most notably in Big Time Gaming’s new Megaquads™ set up.
+Because of its difficult arithmetic model and eye-catching aesthetic, Merkur’s original Eye of Horus slot has become something of a cult classic among high volatility slots players (excuse the pun).
+Following its 2016 debut, a number of sequels have been released, including Jackpot King and Megaways™.
+Because of its 4 reel set design, this current edition from Blueprint is possibly the most odd of the bunch, albeit it isn’t the only game to exploit this feature this year.
+We’ve seen it before, most recently in Big Time Gaming’s new Megaquads™ setup.

-In terms of design, Power 4 Slots is not that different to the original – same brown / grey logo and backdrop – but perhaps this time it feels even more like it’s going to send you cross-eyed after just a few spins.
-Despite its complex look the gameplay is in fact pretty simple here – the main aim is to land scatters to set up the Free Games or Super Games where it can in fact deliver a super-sized 20,000x top payout.
+Power 4 Slots isn’t that different from the original in terms of style – same brown / grey logo and backdrop – but it seems even more like it’ll make you cross-eyed after only a few plays this time.
+Despite its complicated appearance, the gameplay is actually rather straightforward here – the main goal is to land scatters to trigger the Free Games or Super Games, which may result in a massive 20,000x maximum payoff.

-One thing we can say for sure is that this is a highly volatile slot – that means uneven distribution of payouts with long dry spells punctuated by thrilling win sequences.
-The RTP here is set to a pretty average 96.35%, whilst the top payout is a very enticing 20,000x.
-Remember, wins like that will be extremely rare – this is just an indicator of how high they can be.
-Most of us will be lucky to see a payout of over 1,000x, but we can dream … The action starts from $ 0.40 per play, further putting this slot out of reach for the casual gamers amongst you.
+One thing is certain: this is a highly volatile slot, which means the rewards are unevenly distributed, with extended dry spells interspersed by spectacular win sequences.
+The RTP is set at a very average 96.35 percent, with a highly tempting 20,000x maximum payout.
+Remember that wins like that are incredibly unusual — this is simply an example of how high they may get.
+We’ll be lucky if we see a payment of more than 1,000x, but we can hope… The action begins at 40p a spin, putting this slot more out of reach for the casual gamer.

-Look out as well for the Horus Wild which is there to substitute for all regular symbols and also to expand and cover entire reels when it appears on the screen.
-Meanwhile, the pyramid is the scatter that triggers the Bonus feature – aim to land three of these to enter more rewarding game rounds.
+Keep an eye out for the Horus Wild, which can be used to replace all ordinary symbols and expands to fill full reels when it appears on the screen.
+The pyramid, on the other hand, is the scatter that activates the Bonus feature; land three of them to unlock additional rewarding gaming rounds.

-There are a few features to be aware of here.
-In the base game there is the expanding Wild which covers an entire reel when it lands, then the the Free Games feature and the Super Games feature.
-Here is how they work:
+There are a few things to keep in mind here.
+The expanding Wild spans a whole reel when it lands in the standard game, followed by the Free Games feature and the Super Games feature.
+Here’s how it works:

-To trigger the Bonus feature, players need to land at least three Pyramid scatters anywhere on the reels.
-It is important that these scatters are landed on a single reel grid.
-Once that happens, the Pick a Pyramid feature is triggered.
-Three pyramids are on the offer, and, depending on your choice, you will trigger either the Free Games or the Super Games.
+Players must land at least three Pyramid scatters anywhere on the reels to activate the Bonus feature.
+It’s critical that these scatters appear on only one reel grid.
+When this occurs, the Pick a Pyramid function is activated.
+There are three pyramids to choose from, and depending on which one you choose, you will either activate the Free Games or the Super Games.

-If the Super Games feature is picked, you will first spin a massive wheel to determine how many free spins (up to 12) and how many reel grids (1-4) you will play with.
-The Wild will also perform symbol upgrades as it does in the Free Games feature.
+If you choose the Super Games feature, you’ll first spin a giant wheel to see how many free spins (up to 12) and reel grids (1-4) you’ll get.
+The Wild will improve symbols in the same way that it does in the Free Games feature.

-And if three or more scatters land, players get 5 extra free spins and unlock one of the locked reel grids for more winning opportunities.
-It is possible to finish up playing with all four reel sets.
+If three or more scatters appear, players will be awarded five additional free spins as well as the ability to unlock one of the locked reel grids for more winning potential.
+It is possible to play with all four reel sets at the same time.

-The original Eye of Horus and its sequels proved to be very popular games and this is another worthy addition to the series.
-Despite its tired graphics Eye of Horus still packs some punch, though really you won’t notice it until you unlock a decent sequence in the Free Games or Super Games features.
-One thing to note – when playing on four reels your stake is split across them all, and so your prizes for each win are lower than you might expect.
-In addition, the Bonus feature is a very tough nut to crack and it will take a while before you enter either the Free Games or the Super Games feature.
-Nevertheless, as we all know, Ancient Egypt is a popular theme, so Eye of Horus Power 4 Slots will find its audience, one way, or another.
+The original Eye of Horus and its successors were hugely successful, and this is another excellent entry in the series.
+Despite its dated aesthetics, Eye of Horus still packs a punch, though you won’t realize it until you unlock a good sequence in the Free Games or Super Games sections.
+One thing to keep in mind when playing on four reels: your bet is spread over all of them, so your winnings are smaller than you may imagine.
+Furthermore, the Bonus feature is a difficult nut to crack, and it will take some time before you reach the Free Games or Super Games sections.
+Nonetheless, because Ancient Egypt is such a popular topic, Eye of Horus Power 4 Slots will find an audience in some manner.